 What Are The Requirements To Remove an Asbestos “Popcorn” Ceiling ?

-Generally, in most building jurisdictions a home owner can do the work themselves but needs to follow regulations on containment and disposal.
+In most building jurisdictions a homeowner can do the work themselves but needs to follow regulations on containment and disposal.

-Should a contractor do the work there are certain state and federal regulations that they must follow.
-These include having the proper licenses, training of employees and insurances.
+If a contractor does the work, there are certain state and federal regulations that they must follow.
+These regulations include having the proper licenses, training of employees and insurances.

 Clean Air Act of 1978